Introduction:

 Sidestroke:

 The sidestroke is characterized by its asymmetrical arm movements and scissor kick.
-While not as commonly taught as other swim strokes, the sidestroke offers a relaxed and efficient swimming style, making it a viable option for beginners seeking comfort and ease in the water.
+While not as commonly taught as other swim strokes, the sidestroke offers a relaxed and efficient the easiest swimming style, making it a viable option for beginners seeking comfort and ease in the water.

 Doggy Paddle: